Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Evaluation

-\textbf{Hyperparameters}.
-We set the batch size to 12.
-The model was trained for 21 hours on 2 NVIDIA Tesla V100 GPUs with 16GB of memory each.
-In all experiments we used the Adam optimizer~\cite{kingma2014method} with a constant learning rate schedule and 3500 warm-up steps.
+\textbf{Setup and hyperparameters}.
+We measure model performance with $\text{Recall}@k = \sum^k_{i=1} \left[ r_i = d^+ \right]$, where $d^+$ is the ground truth document and $r_i$ is the document retrieved at position $i$; $k\in \{5, 10, 20, 50\}$ in our experiments.
+The model was trained for 21 hours on 2 NVIDIA Tesla V100 GPUs (16GB memory each).
+We used the Adam optimizer~\cite{kingma2014method} with constant learning rate schedule and 3500 warm-up steps.
 To stabilize training we clipped the gradient norm to~$2.0$.
-The learning rate was set to $10^{-5}$.
+The learning rate was set to $10^{-5}$, batch size 12.